-Past, Present, and Reasonably Foreseeable Actions are described in section 5.1 of the 2018 EIS.
-Past, Present, and Reasonably Foreseeable DoD Actions (cumulative effects) in JBER Region of Influence are discussed in section 5.2 of the 2018 EIS.
-Other NEPA considerations are described in section 5.3.1 of the 2018 EIS.
+Past, Present, and Reasonably Foreseeable Actions are described in Section 5.1 of the 2018 EIS.
+Past, Present, and Reasonably Foreseeable DoD Actions (cumulative effects) in the JBER ROI are discussed in Section 5.2 of the 2018 EIS.
+Other NEPA considerations are described in Section 5.3.1 of the 2018 EIS.
 There are no additional reasonably foreseeable effects than those previously analyzed.